nprobert/Mcity-V2X-TSCBM/README.md

 ## Files
 ### test_TSCBM.py
 * Makes use of Python byte array and uses array indexing to parse results.
+* This a bug fixed version that works with the latest Python 3 version.
+Used in my PCAP decoder to JSON converter used for the CI/CTI MAP/SPAT Analyzer.

 ### test_TSCBM_bit.py
 * Uses python bitstring ConstBitStream to implement the same TSCBM parser.
 About 30% slower than the byte array version, but easier to read and follow.